bbbrtk/grocery-store-kuleuven/README.md

 2. Extract archive
 3. Open Netbeans IDE -> File -> Open Project -> open extracted directory as Netbeans project
-4. Load all dependecies (this process usually starts automatically) (You may see some warnings with JUnit or with syntax-check in .css files but they do not affect project build and deployment)
+4. Load all dependecies (this process usually starts automatically) (You may see some warnings with JUnit or with syntax-check in .css files but they do not affect project build, run and deployment)
 5. Set server to Glassfish 4.1, JDK to JDK_1.8, database to jdbc:derby/sample (these steps usually are done automatically)
 6. Clean and build
 7. Run project
 8. In case of 'Inconsistent state' errors - clean project builds and restart IDE
-9. Enjoy!
+9. **Enjoy!**
+10. Depending on version of your browser, it may be necessery to refresh pages (F5) after click in some links or after redirections.

 ### Project Expectations